 One of the best parts of being an author is meeting with book clubs.
-If you’re interested in having me Skype or call into your book club to discuss one of my novels, drop me a line; I’d love to join you.
+Interested in having me join or call into your book club to discuss one of my novels?
+Drop me a line.

 - Why do you think James is drawn to Lou?
 Is it really love at first sight and therefore something he can’t control—or is his love a choice?

 - How does James’ view of love evolve over time—and why?

 - James’ mother says to him, “You do what you can with whatever you get.”
 This viewpoint seems to reflect his friend Wisnewski’s approach to life—which James suspects is the secret to happiness.
 Do you think he’s right?
 And do you agree with his mother?

 - What role do names and nicknames play in this novel?